- Section 1 What is an FHA Loan?

 An FHA loan is a mortgage loan option for U.S. home buyers.
 It is guaranteed by the Federal Housing Administration, an agency of the Department of Housing and Urban Development, and issued by FHA-approved lenders across the country.

-FHA loans are are well known for their affordability – namely their 3.5% percent down payment and relatively lenient credit requirements.
-The FHA has insured more than 47 million mortgage loans since its inception in 1934.
+FHA loans are well known for their affordability – namely their 3.5% percent down payment and relatively lenient credit requirements.
+According to HUD, the FHA has insured more than 47 million mortgage loans since its inception in 1934.

 Section 2 FHA Loan Types